 Before proceeding to the tutorial, let’s get to know today’s practice workbook.

 Customer Name and City are columns of text values and Salary for numbers values.
-This relation and data set is for practice purposes only.
+This relation and data set are for practice purposes only.

 You are welcome to download the practice workbook from the link below.